Hans Brunhart: 1992 crisis

 On 6 December 1992 a referendum was to be held in Switzerland on a federal resolution on the accession to the European Economic Area (EEA).
 In correspondence with the customs union between the two countries, a similar referendum was to be held in Liechtenstein at a similar time.

 When planning on the date for the Liechtenstein referendum regarding accession to the EEA, prince Hans-Adam II called for it to be held in advance of the corresponding one in Switzerland, against the wishes of the Brunhart and the Landtag of Liechtenstein.
 On 28 October 1992, he threatened to dismiss the Landtag and Brunhart's government over the dispute and appoint an acting prime minister in his place.

 In response approximately 2000 people demonstrated in front of the government house in Vaduz.
 The same day, the government and Hans-Adam II negotiated and came to an agreement that scheduled the referendum after the corresponding one in Switzerland, though notably it affirmed that Liechtenstein would commit to agreements with the EEA despite the result in Switzerland.
 Liechtenstein subsequently joined the EEA in May the same year.

 Resignation

-The February 1993 Liechtenstein general election resulted in a win for the Progressive Citizens' Party.
+The February 1993 Liechtenstein general election resulted in a win for the Progressive Citizens' Party, despite the VU receiving a slightly higher share of the vote.
 As a result, Brunhart resigned on 26 May 1993 and was succeeded by Markus Büchel.